practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Haskell/Miranda/README.md

     <pattern matching or other stuff>
 ```

-So also from this very original paper: [Miranda: A non-strict functional language with polymorphic types](https://www.cs.kent.ac.uk/people/staff/dat/miranda/nancypaper.pdf) (PDF) by David Turner from 1985:
+See also from this very original paper: [Miranda: A non-strict functional language with polymorphic types](https://www.cs.kent.ac.uk/people/staff/dat/miranda/nancypaper.pdf) (PDF) by David Turner from 1985:

 > There is a nested block structure using **where**, and indentation of inner blocks is compulsory — as in SASL the compiler uses the offside rule to determine the scopes of local definitions.